Marjorie Barretto

 Marjorie Bernardine Castelo Barretto ([ˌmaːɾdʒɔˈɾi baˈrɛːto]; born 19 May 1974) is a Filipino former actress and politician.
-She was elected to the city councilor as representative of second district of Caloocan from 2007 to 2013.
+She also served as the city councilor of second district of Caloocan from 2007 to 2013; she ran for the same position in 2025 but lost.
 Her sisters, Claudine and Gretchen Barretto, and her daughter Julia are also actresses.

+Education

+Barretto completed her Bachelor's degree in Communication Arts from the Philippine Women’s University in 2025.